jameschaya/support-guide/README.md

 You can fork a copy for yourself at  [https://github.com/impress-org/support-manual]()(https://github.com/impress-org/support-manual)

-We are extremely grateful to Impress for the incredible amount of thought and care that has gone into developing this manual and their support processes.
+I'm extremely grateful to Impress for the incredible amount of thought and care that has gone into developing this manual and their support processes.